Whale Yam

 20x24 Mango and Banana, Yam on the Moon.
 The red dot of a planet is Mars.
 From another sector, the Tomato People have sent out three cherry tomato scouts from the mother ship to check out our solar system.
 But unbeknownst to them, Michael Quigli’s grape has joined the party.
 No telling what will happen next.

-Yams in Orbit starts in love
+Yams in Orbit stars in love

 16x20 Oct 2021